 - 2014 and newer Chevrolet Trailblazer, also known as the Holden Colorado 7 and Holden Trailblazer

-At this time, we expect the 2021 GMC Canyon to follow the regular GM model year rollover sequence, and launch on or before the third quarter of calendar year 2020.
-However, complications caused by COVID-19 may cause a delay.
+The 2021 GMC Canyon followed the regular GM model year rollover sequence, and launched during the third quarter of calendar year 2020.
+Notably, complications caused by COVID-19 caused a bit of a delay.

 Discuss the 2021 GMC Canyon in our GMC forum.

 Putting the AT4X to the test.
 Seeking compensation and GM warranty reform.

 Adventure Experts ‘Finding Nowhere’ Aboard The 2023 GMC Canyon: Video